Student Support Services

 Single Stop services include:

-- Benefits screening – determine eligibility, then apply for federal and state benefits
+- Benefits screening – determine eligibility and receive assistance with application process for state benefits

 - Financial counseling – financial services to help establish and achieve financial goals